Main Menu

 Please take a moment to read the HSB Mission Statement

 HotSauceBlog.com is managed and run by me, Nick Lindauer.
-I’m also the creator & owner of Sweat ‘N Spice Hot Sauces.
 HotSauceBlog.com is used for the sole purpose of communicating hot sauce related news, reviews & events to the chileheads community.
 Plus, it’s fun!
+I also run a digital marketing agency here in Houston.
+FORTHEA Interactive a digitally focused agency that specializes in increasing your online ROI.
+If you have any web questions – just ask.

 You can contact me at nick ‘at’ hotsauceblog.com or use the Contact Form

-In order to represent all the tastebuds in the world, the HSB now works with the following reviewers.
-Each of the reviewers has a unique sauce type and set of tastebuds, please say hi to each of them.
+In order to represent all the tastebuds in the world, the HSB now works with various reviewers.
+Each reviewer expresses their own opinion.

-Interested in becoming a reviwer for the HSB?
+Interested in becoming a reviewer for the HSB?
 More information here.

 Interesting in advertising on the HSB?
 Check out our advertising information page.